Skip to main content

 Authorization Code Flow

-The Authorization Code Flow is a flow adapted to partners or third party developers that need to integrate their applications with data from the Kameleoon platform.
-For this flow, you need to obtain permission from one of your users to access its Kameleoon account.
-The process will provide you with an authorization code that you need to exchange for an access token.
-You will then be able to access the Automation API by using this token as a Bearer Token present in a Authorization HTTP request header.
+The Authorization Code Flow is designed for partners or third-party developers who need to integrate their applications with data from the Kameleoon platform.
+To use this flow, you must first obtain permission from one of your users to access their Kameleoon account.
+This process will provide you with an authorization code that you can exchange for an access token.
+Once you have the token, you can access the Automation API by including it as a Bearer Token in the Authorization HTTP request header.

 note

-Ask your contact at Kameleoon to create an OAuth application for you in our system.
-You will need to provide us with a redirect URL (on your own web application).
-Once the application is created, we will provide it's name, which is used as the client_id value in the flow below.
-We will also provide with a client_secret value.
+Please contact your Technical Account Manager at Kameleoon to request the creation of an OAuth application in our system.
+You will need to provide a redirect URL from your web application.
+Once the application is created, we will give you its name, which will serve as the client_id value in the process outlined below.
+Additionally, we will provide you with a client_secret value.

 Obtaining authorization from the user